cesarruano/handy_crypto/README.md

 Encrypt/decrypt with AES 256bit.

-Sign and verify data streams wit
+Sign and verify data streams with private/public key using SHA-256.

 ## Philosophy
 The major concern is security, ease of use and fast integration.